-Notification of Complaint - Associates who observe, learn of or, in good faith, suspect a violation of this Code must report the violation immediately to the Compliance Officer, or if for some reason the associate is uncomfortable reporting the violation to the Compliance Officer (such as if the violation may involve the Compliance Officer), to CRA's outside counsel or to the Audit Committee of the Board of Directors.
-Whenever practical, the complaint should be made in writing.
+Notification of Complaint - Associates who observe, learn of or, in good faith, suspect a violation of this Code must report the violation immediately to the Compliance Officer, or if for some reason the associate is uncomfortable reporting the violation to the Compliance Officer (such as if the violation may involve the Compliance Officer), to the Director of Internal Audit or use the CRA Suggestion Box or anonymous Hotline.
+Whenever practical, the compliant should be made in writing.
 It is unacceptable to submit a complaint knowing it is false.